Life Lines

 • Yellow safety cap

-• Note 10 Seconds to hold injector in thigh
+• Note: 10 Seconds to hold the injector in the thigh

 2 x Jext required

-The important's of two auto injectors in schools and nursery is crucial, Ensure you always have two.
+The importance of two auto-injectors in schools and nurseries is crucial.
+Ensure you always have two.

 Emerade